 Database Properties (Options Page)

 Use this page to view or modify options for the selected database.
-For more information about the options available on this page, see ALTER DATABASE SET Options (Transact-SQL).
+For more information about the options available on this page, see ALTER DATABASE SET Options (Transact-SQL) and ALTER DATABASE SCOPED CONFIGURATION (Transact-SQL).

 Specify the collation of the database by selecting from the list.
 For more information, see Set or Change the Database Collation.